Craft a strong buy-sell agreement to keep the business in the family

 But too many business owners fail to take important steps to ensure their business is handed down according to their wishes.
 Many have...Read more

 Avoiding family philanthropy pitfalls

 Philanthropy may keep family members engaged in the family business (including those not otherwise working in it) and can promote family values.
 Even so, the unique circumstances of business families can raise some challenges for effective giving.

 When J. Mark Baiada turned 70 in 2016, he had more to celebrate than just a big birthday.
 Bayada Home Health Care, the business he had founded in 1975, was generating more than $1 billion in annual revenues.
-The Moorestown, N.J., company had become the U.S.’s 10th-largest...Read more
+The Moorestown, N.J., company had become the U.S.’s 10th-largest home...Read more

 In just one generation, Cascade Engineering has achieved considerable business success, while also striving to make a positive impact on society and the environment.
-Fred P. Keller, who founded the company with six employees in Grand Rapids, Mich., in 1973, says the business now generates about $350...Read more
+Fred P. Keller, who founded the company with six employees in Grand Rapids, Mich., in 1973, says the business now generates about $350 million in...Read more

 During the credit crisis of the last decade, John C.L.
 Darby, like many real estate developers, had his share of sit-downs with jittery lenders.

-But while other developers recount stories of painful reckonings with bankers during the worst housing downturn since the Great Depression, Darby, 55, noticed...Read more
+But while other developers recount stories of painful reckonings with bankers during the worst housing downturn since the Great Depression, Darby, 55, noticed lenders seemed...Read more